 When it comes to gift-giving for a bridal shower, there are a few helpful tips that you can take into consideration before purchasing your gift.
-If you’re attending a bridal shower, you should always bring a gift with you to congratulate the bride.
+If you’re attending a bridal shower, you should always bring a gift with you to congratulate the bride as proper bridal shower etiquette.
 Even if you’re apart of the bridal party or wedding party, a gift is still necessary.
 Keep in mind that your bridal shower gift is separate from your wedding gift so you’ll want to prepare two unique gifts for the bride-to-be.

 Jump to a specific section to answer your question:

 - How Much to Spend on a Bridal Shower Gift?

 - What to Buy for a Bridal Shower Gift?